 START YOUR SEEDS IN A GLASS OF WATER

 Starting your seeds in a glass of water is another cheap and easy method, although some growers report a poor success rate.
 By starting your seeds this way, you’ll also be testing their viability at the same time.
 Place them in a glass of lukewarm water and store in a warm and dark place overnight.
 When placing your seeds in the glass, you may notice that some of them float, whilst others may sink.
-The seeds bobbing along on the surface are actually the most viable and worth investing the most amount of time and energy in.

 You should notice taproots starting to emerge within 24 hours.
 It’s not recommended to keep seeds in water past this point as they may drown, but it doesn’t mean the seeds are less viable.